rayanramoul/RayTerm/docs/Neovim.md

+# Why NeoVim ?
+- Extensibility and Plugins: Offers a powerful plugin architecture, making it highly customizable and extensible.
+Users can enhance and tailor their editing environment to suit their specific needs.
+- Modern Codebase and Development: Neovim is built with a focus on maintainability and extensibility.
+It inherits the strengths of Vim but aims to improve upon them with a more modern codebase, making it easier for developers to contribute and address issues.
+- Built-in Terminal Emulation: Neovim includes a built-in terminal emulator, allowing users to run shell commands and interact with the system directly from the editor.
+This feature streamlines workflows and reduces the need to switch between the text editor and an external terminal.
+- Async Support: Asynchronous plugin execution is a key feature of Neovim, enabling background tasks without freezing the editor.
+This improves performance and responsiveness, particularly when dealing with resource-intensive operations or external tools.
+- Community Support and Active Development: Neovim has an active and growing community of users and developers.
+Regular updates and new features ensure that the editor stays relevant and up-to-date with modern coding practices.

 # Getting Started :
 Welcome to the NeoVim configuration guide.
 This document provides a comprehensive overview of setting up and using my NeoVim configuration, including keybindings, plugins, and additional tools like tmux.
 Initial Setup